Do your Marigolds look pale-dry, spotted, and jagged even under proper care? It could be the result of some invaders eating your Marigolds.

 What is Killing My Marigold?

-Along with the unaesthetic appearance, pests nibbling the pinnated leaves of the Marigold can lead to stunted growth.
+Pests nibble on the pinnated leaves of the Marigold, deforming the shape, and sometimes can lead to stunted growth.

-Here is a list of some notorious species that may eat your Marigold.
+Here is a list of some notorious species to answer your ‘what is eating my Marigold leaves’ question.

 1. Caterpillars & Cutworms

-They often reside in the plants and eat them for nutrition until they become butterflies.
+They often reside on plants and eat them for nutrition until they become butterflies.

 Despite the necessity to identify the pests for their correct treatment, you might confuse sawfly larvae with a caterpillar.